awsdocs/amazon-ec2-user-guide/doc_source/WSL.md

 ## Uninstalling Windows Subsystem for Linux<a name="uninstall-WSL"></a>

-For information about uninstalling Windows Subsystem for Linux, see [How do I uninstall WSL?](https://docs.microsoft.com/en-us/windows/wsl/faq#how-do-i-uninstall-wsl)\.
+For information about uninstalling Windows Subsystem for Linux, see [How do I uninstall a WSL Distribution?](https://docs.microsoft.com/en-us/windows/wsl/faq#how-do-i-uninstall-a-wsl-distribution)\.